 We are an award winning cafe which provides a route into employment for homeless people and ex-offenders by offering practical training programmes for anyone who wants to work within the hospitality and catering industry.

 We sell delicious and healthy food made from scratch on site with quality sourced ingredients.
-We serve great coffee, from roasters Modern Standard (Essex) and Old Spike (Peckham), in a warm and buzzing environment
+We serve great coffee from roasters Old Spike (Peckham) in a warm and buzzing environment

 Table bookings are available for groups of between 6-15 people, from 8am-12.15pm.
 Please arrive promptly as we can't guarantee availability of food choices.
 To make a booking - please email cafefromcrisisLDN@crisis.org.uk.